Pixie8888/Pixie8888.github.io/_pages/about.md

 Awards
 -----------------------------------
+- 2024: Research Achievement Award of National University of Singapore
-- 2023: Research Achievement Award of NUS
+- 2023: Research Achievement Award of National University of Singapore
 - 2019: National Scholarship of China
 - 2018: Samsung Scholarship of Tianjin University
 - 2017: National Scholarship of China